lcford2/calc.nvim/README.md

 2. Install `pynvim` and `asteval` packages automatically

 After installation:
-1. Restart Neovim
-2. Run `:UpdateRemotePlugins` to register the Python plugin
+1. Run `:UpdateRemotePlugins` to register the Python plugin
+2. Restart Neovim
-3. Run `:checkhealth calc_nvim` to verify everything is working
+3. Run `:checkhealth calc.nvim` to verify everything is working

+The health check will verify:
+- Virtual environment setup
+- Python executable and required packages
+- Remote plugin registration status
+- Python host configuration

+> [!TIP]
+> If you have issues with the install, try running `:Lazy sync` and then `:Lazy build calc.nvim`.
+> Follow those commands with the *After installation* section above.

 ### Manual Installation